The Love Tank CIC – London, UK

 In some circumstances we may ask shortlisted candidates to undertake a further interview and/or to undertake a further interview task.

 If we would like to take you through to the next stage we will contact you – either by email or phone – to let you know.
 We aim to do this within 24 hours of the interview taking place.
 We will ask you to provide two current references for us to contact, and will only be able to offer a contract of employment once those references have been received.
 A recent DBS certificate will also be required.
+We will also require you to provide proof of right to work in the UK before offering you the position.

 If you are not successful for this post, we will delete your CV and application within 6 months of application.
 Your information (including your email) will not be kept or stored on any of our systems after this time.